FelixWeichselgartner/EveryFileIsSacred/README.md

 ## What I Learned

-* importing c functions in python
+* OOP in C++
+* using SFML lib
+* function principle of drawing rectangles and pictures

 *****************************************************************************